Overpayment recovery FAQ

 Note that filing a grievance does not automatically stop recovery, so you should also make sure to fill out your Annex B.

-Unfortunately, no. The best way to ask for a stop in recovery is by filling out your Option 2 and stating why you disagree with the overpayment and need recovery stopped.
+No. The best way to ask for a stop in recovery is by filling out Annex B and stating why you disagree with the overpayment and need recovery stopped.

 The grievance can be very useful.
 If your overpayment is incorrect or beyond the limitation period, your department may be able to resolve these issues or obtain clarification during the grievance process.